 Past experience shows that the efficiency of doing whatever it is you want to do at FIC will at least double with Eurasia Consult by your side.
 I see what you may overlook, I hear what may escape your attention, I ask the questions that you may fail to come up with.
 I am your sparring partner in discussing your strategy for the Chinese market.

-Eurasia Consult’s expertise with Chinese food ingredients dates from 1985 and is unmatched.
+Eurasia Consult’s expertise with the Chinese food ingredients industry dates from 1985 and is unmatched.

 We are looking forward to your contacts.